gvwilson/sensibleadventures/gleam/gleam.md

 "Did you find him?" the voice asked.
 It was one of the other women from the village.

 "Yes.
 He's all right.
-So is Granna Shimmer."
+So is Grandma Shimmer."

 "Good," the woman said.
 "Because your wife needs you.
 Her time has come.
 She's having the baby!"

 ## Chapter 13 ----------

-"I'll look after Granna Shimmer," the teacher told Gleam's father.
+"I'll look after Grandma Shimmer," the teacher told Gleam's father.
 "You go help with the baby."

 Gleam and his father ran back through the woods so fast that Gleam lost